dmnfarrell/dmnfarrell.github.io/_posts/2023-03-22-land-parcel-network.markdown

 ## Background

 Land fragmentation is the division of land holdings into discrete parcels that may be dispersed over a wide area.
 It is common in an agricultural context where a single farmer can own multiple parcels of contiguous (separated by roads, hedgerows or fencing) or non-contiguous land.
 For cattle farming this means animals could spend their time in different portions of land at different times of the year.
-This presents a challenge for something like contact networks where determining connections between farms relies on knowing which parcels are close to others.
+This presents a challenge for something like contact networks where determining connections between farms relies on knowing which parcels are close or adjacent to others.
-Here geopandas used to make groups of polygons that approximate such land parcels.
+Here geopandas is used to make groups of polygons that approximate such land parcels.
 We then use networkx to generate crude contact networks taking into account farms with neighbouring fragments.

 ## Code

 The method used to generate random fragments here is to make a set of random points, derive the voronoi cells from these and then cluster them into 'farms'.
 We can merge contiguous polygons and optionally sparsify them to get less dense parcels.
 The more cells/points used the more sides the polygons will have.
-This is code verbose not very satisfactory.
-This is a classic case of quickly conceiving a way to solve a problem and then realising it's hard to add new functionality, namely adding more fragments, on top of the solution.
+This code is verbose and not very satisfactory.
+This is a classic case of quickly conceiving a way to solve a problem and then realising it's hard to add new functionality (namely adding more fragments) on top of the solution.
 So there are undoubtedly cleaner ways to accomplish this.

 Extra methods not shown here are in the [notebook on github](https://github.com/dmnfarrell/teaching/blob/master/geo/land_parcels.ipynb) with the complete example.